 The availing estate is granted immunity from the payment of all estate taxes, as well as any increments and additions thereto, arising from the failure to pay any and all estate taxes for the taxable year 2017 and prior years, and from all appurtenant civil, criminal, and administrative cases and penalties under the National Internal Revenue Code (NIRC) of 1997, as amended.

-The following cases are not covered by the estate tax amnesty: (i) those under the jurisdiction of the PCGG (Presidential Commission on Good Governance); (ii) those involving unexplained wealth; (iii) those involving violations of AMLA (Anti-Money Laundering Act); (iv) those involving tax evasion and other criminal offenses under the NIRC, as amended; and (v) those involving frauds, illegal exactions and transactions, and malversation of public funds and property under the Revised Penal Code.
+The following cases are not covered by the estate tax amnesty: (i) those under the jurisdiction of the Presidential Commission on Good Governance (PCGG); (ii) those involving unexplained wealth; (iii) those involving violations of the Anti-Money Laundering Act (AMLA); (iv) those involving tax evasion and other criminal offenses under the NIRC, as amended; and (v) those involving frauds, illegal exactions and transactions, and malversation of public funds and property under the Revised Penal Code.

 Tax amnesty on delinquencies